The Last Desert is a 250-kilometer multi-stage footrace on the Antarctic Peninsula.

 Locations where we may land include:

-Other landing sites could include Melchior Island, Aitcho Island, Dorian Bay, Cuverville Island, Portal Point, Neko Harbour, Lamaire, Port Charcot, Booth, Pléneau Island, Hoovgard Island, Waddington Bay and others.
+Other landing sites could include Melchior Island, Aitcho Island, Dorian Bay, Danco Island, Cuverville Island, Portal Point, Neko Harbour, Lamaire, Port Charcot, Booth, Pléneau Island, Hoovgard Island, Waddington Bay and others.

 Depending on the ice conditions, we will also navigate some beautiful waterways like the Gerlache Strait, Neumayer Channel and Lemaire Channel.
 The latter channel involves narrow passages between towering rock faces and spectacular glaciers.

-During the return trip, we will hold the traditional Awards Banquet on the expedition trip.
-Amongst awards presented at the banquet include unique trophies for the male and female 4 Deserts Champions for 2016, pewter plates to The Last Desert Champions and medals to new inductees into the 4 Deserts Club and 4 Deserts Grand Slam Club.
+During the return trip, we will hold the traditional Awards Banquet on the expedition ship.
+Amongst awards presented at the banquet include

 We will arrive in Ushuaia in the early morning and disembark the ship after breakfast.

 Antarctica is the largest desert in the world, and it is often referred to as the "White Desert."
 The Last Desert is the only multi-stage race on the Antarctic continent.
-The Last Desert is held around he Antarctic Peninsula, with a remarkable history of early polar exploration and whaling.
-The scenery of icebergs, mountains, research bases and incredble wildlife are unparalleled anywhere else on the Antarctic continent.
+It is held around the Antarctic Peninsula, with a remarkable history of early polar exploration and whaling.
+The scenery of icebergs, mountains, research bases and incredible wildlife are unparalleled anywhere else on the Antarctic continent.

-The Last Desert explores the pristine scenery of snow, ice, mountains and waterways and wide variety of wildlife inlcuding penguins, birds, whales and seals.
+The Last Desert explores the pristine scenery of snow, ice, mountains and waterways and wide variety of wildlife including penguins, birds, whales and seals.